What to do in Lake Mburo National Park

 Walking Safari – Nature Walks

-Lake Mburo National Park is the only park in Uganda where one can indulge in game-drive from the back of a horse!
+Lake Mburo National Park is the only park in Uganda where one can indulge in the game drive from the back of a horse!
 Mihingo Lodge has trained staff that takes you out on a horseback riding safari of Lake Mburo.
-Get up close to nature on a horseback and take in amazing views of the park as well.
+Get up close to nature on horseback and take in amazing views of the park as well.

 Mountain Biking Safaris